tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 Azure Communication Services has three types of Authentication, they're used for slightly different purposes:

-- **Access Key authentication** for SMS and phone number management operations.
+- **Access Key authentication** for SMS, Identity, and access token operations.
 Access Key authentication is suitable for applications running in a trusted service environment.
-- **Azure Managed Identity authentication** Similar to Access Key Authentication, this is suitable for SMS and phone number management operations in a trusted service environment.
+- **Azure Managed Identity authentication** Similar to Access Key Authentication, this is suitable for SMS, Identity, and access token operations in a trusted service environment.
 - **User Access Token authentication** for Chat and Calling.
 User access tokens let your client applications authenticate directly against Azure Communication Services.
 These tokens are generated on a server-side token provisioning service that you create.
 They're then provided to client devices that use the token to initialize the Chat and Calling client libraries.

 ## Access Key Authentication